dcvanriper/NACCHO-lhds/README.md

 ### Setting up the directory structure

 We have written the code to create directories if they do not exist, but there are some directories that must be set up in advance of running any code.
 NACCHO staff will need to ensure their directory structure and names match the structure shown below.
 Directories and files marked with a star will be created automatically.
-The code expects directories with certain names.
+The original .zip file shared with NACCHO in November, 2023 includes this structure and all 2022 LHD coverage lists and population estimates.
+It can be shared with multiple NACCHO staff members.
+If the directory is being built from scratch, you will need to re-create the structure below with matching file names for the scripts to run correctly.

     lhd-updates
        |